- Open Source CEO by Bill Kerr

 2004 | $2.38 billion |

-Nvidia, by this stage, had begun to make a name for themselves in the niche of gaming.
+Nvidia, by this stage, had begun to make a name for itself in the niche of gaming.
 And game developers knew that their rabid fanbase would never be happy with the current graphics stack.
-It could never be more life life.
+It could never be more alive.
 Because of their reputation, Nvidia began working with Microsoft to develop the graphics for the Xbox.

 2008 and CUDA

-In machine learning environments, CUDA's was a game-changer as well.
+In machine learning environments, CUDA was a game-changer as well.
 ML is all about crunching massive datasets.
 A heavy lift, computationally speaking.
-But with CUDA devs can train and run models way quicker than with just CPUs.
+But with CUDA, devs can train and run models way quicker than with just CPUs.
 This boost has led to some mind-blowing breakthroughs, from recognising images and speech to processing natural language and beyond.

 There could be nothing that could be faster.
 We also chose a cost point substantially higher than any of our competitors would be willing to go.